realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 7. In a terminal: `streamlit run app.py`
 8. In a second terminal: `streamlit run analytics_app.py --server.port 8502`

-**Switching cities.** Copy `config_sf.yaml` or `config_sg.yaml` to `config.yaml`, clear the Aura database and re-run notebooks 2 through 5.
+**Switching cities.** Copy `config_sf.yaml` or `config_sg.yaml` to `config.yaml` and re-run notebooks 2 through 5.
+Notebook 2 clears the existing graph before loading the new city.
 Both Streamlit applications pick up the new city automatically on restart.

 ## Adding a New City